USH Ambassadors for the United Kingdom (UK)

 • Supporting and connecting families of children with Usher syndrome across the United Kingdom.

-• Read USH Ambassador Chloe Reed's personal blog about her journey as an adult with Usher syndrome.
+• USH Ambassador Chloe Reed's personal blog about her journey as an adult with Usher syndrome.

-• Connect with Qais is a podcast that explores the often-overlooked challenges and exciting possibilities of living with hearing loss.
+• USH Ambassador Qais' podcast explores the often-overlooked challenges and exciting possibilities of living with hearing loss.

-• In this video, 26-year-old Qais talks about being a model with Usher syndrome.
+• In this interview by the Usher Syndrome Society, 26-year-old Qais talks about being a model with Usher syndrome.

-• In this short video, 26-year-old Qais Khan shares his experience swimming for the first time and hearing the sound of water through his cochlear implants.
+• In this video interview by the Usher Syndrome Society, 26-year-old Qais Khan shares his experience swimming for the first time and hearing the sound of water through his cochlear implants.